Terrell-Jefferson/Using-Linux-to-Manage-File-Permissions/README.md

 ---

-## TASK 5: Change Directory Permissions
+## Task 5: Change Directory Permissions

 My organization only wants the researcher2 user to have access to the `drafts` directory and its contents.
 This means that no one other than researcher2 should have execute permissions.